OniDaito/S9Lab/_posts/2012-11-05-Leaving-Google.markdown

 ---
 layout: post
 title: Leaving Google
+introtext: It seems like the wrong thing to do.
+Anyone who is familar with the Podcast "Back-to-Work" or anyone with a goal in mind knows that its a bad idea to re-invent the wheel.
+If there is a good product out there that takes away a lot of hassle for you then you should use that to get what you need to get done, done!
+The thing is, this has various levels and for me, I like to get my hands dirty.
+tags: thoughts
+strapline: Going with the big providers isn't always the best idea.
 ---
 It seems like the wrong thing to do.
 Anyone who is familar with the Podcast "Back-to-Work" or anyone with a goal in mind knows that its a bad idea to re-invent the wheel.
 If there is a good product out there that takes away a lot of hassle for you then you should use that to get what you need to get done, done!
 The thing is, this has various levels and for me, I like to get my hands dirty.
 I've been using Google for calendar and mail quite a lot and decided, just recently to step away.
 There were a few factors (work avoidance being one perhaps - a super form of procrastination) but lessons were learnt and good times had.